rrpg/dungeon-generator/README.md

 A dungeon generator for rogue-like games written in C.

-## Compilation
+## Usage

 ```
-# To compile and run the main executable
+# To compile the main executable
 Make
+# To generate a dungeon
 ./main

+# To generate a dungeon with a specific width/height (default are 10)
+./main -h 20 -w 15

+# To generate a dungeon and display it (the default behaviour will list the
+# rooms values)
+./main -v

 # To compile and run the test executable
 Make test